 Njila heard him spit.
 She was terrified.
 Her sense was abandoning her, leaving her head empty, with no idea of what to do and no plan of where to escape.
 She moved on tiptoe to the window.
 It was on the other side of the house and she couldn’t see the square.
 The other two men weren’t there.

 Njila passed one leg over the window parapet.
 She sat on the wall to get her second leg over it, and she saw the man appearing in the door frame.
 Njila let herself fall on the ground below her.
 She hurt a knee and an ankle, but she didn’t care.
 She ran.
 Ran as fast as the wind in the glorious tempest, as unpredictable as the sand in the tremendous storm, as swift as the bullet through the small canon.

 And she heard it.
 The bullet.
 She heard several of them flying by her ears.
 Shots fired as if to punctuate the insults yelled at her by enraged rebels on her track.
 Njila kept running without looking back.
 She had no idea how much distance separated her from the rebels.
 She had no idea where Rikamba was.
 She was only aware of her own bruised feet hitting the ground with such power that her shoes were coming apart.

-If all goes as planned, Into the Trap of Freedom should be published in the fall of 2018.
+If all goes as planned, Into the Trap of Freedom should be published in the spring of 2018.